Louis Henri, Duke of Bourbon: Prime minister

-One of Bourbon's first moves as prime minister was to replace d'Argenson, the minister of police, with Nicolas Ravot d'Ombreval, who was a relative of the marquise de Prie.
+One of Bourbon's first moves as prime minister was to replace d'Argenson, the minister of police, with Nicolas Ravot d'Ombreval, who was a relative of Bourbon's mistress, the marquise de Prie.
 This gave Bourbon control of press censorship, and also gave him control of much of the mail.

 He made the first promotion to the rank of Marshal of France since 1715 — and made some new appointments to France's highest chivalric order, the Order of the Holy Spirit (Ordre du Saint-Esprit).
 The recipients were almost all supporters of Monsieur le Duc.

 Persecution of Protestants

 The persecution of the Huguenots under the reign of Louis XIV was stopped by the regent, despite those who continued to advocate rigour in the treatment of the Protestants.
 Prominent among these was the Archbishop of Rouen, Louis III de La Vergne de Tressan, Grand Almoner of France during the Regency.
 He argued with both the regent and his most influential minister, Cardinal Dubois, in favour of severe measures against Protestants.
 They rejected his ideas.

 When Bourbon came to be prime minister, however, the bishop found in him a more receptive audience, and he was given the go-ahead to draw up a general law against heresy.